bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

   sections, not nested inside the text column when they are meant to read as full-width plates

+Behavior rule:

+- any figure shown in the PDF with a quote overlaid should be treated as a full-width inline quote-image panel with parallax
+- quote-overlay figures should not be converted to standard text-column figures unless the PDF clearly treats them that way

 If they remain nested inside the article flow, they visually collapse back toward the text column even when the CSS is otherwise correct.